Anti-Coercion Instrument: Procedure

-Under the regulation, "economic coercion" refers to a situation in which a third country seeks to pressure the European Union or a Member State into making a particular policy choice by applying, or threatening to apply, measures affecting trade or investment.
+Under the regulation, "economic coercion" refers to a situation in which a third country seeks to pressure the European Union or a member state into making a particular policy choice by applying, or threatening to apply, measures affecting trade or investment.
 The procedure is activated when the European Commission examines a potential case of coercion, either on its own initiative or following a substantiated request, and then submits a proposal to the Council of the European Union to determine whether economic coercion exists.
 If the Council, acting by qualified majority, confirms that coercion is taking place, the Commission engages with the third country to seek a resolution, including through negotiations, mediation, or adjudication.
 If those efforts fail, the EU may adopt "response measures" such as tariffs, restrictions on trade in goods and services, limits on access to public programmes and financial markets, or measures affecting intellectual property rights and foreign direct investment.
 These restrictions can be targeted at states, companies, or individuals, thereby deploying EU legal authority as leverage.
 Through a "geo-legal" lens, then, this pattern of legal responses situates the ACI within a broader EU toolkit of counter-coercive instruments.

+Proposed uses

+Greenland crisis

+As of January 2026, French President Emmanuel Macron has urged the EU to consider the use of the Anti-Coercion Instrument in regard of tariffs imposed on some EU members by US president Donald Trump as part of Trump's proposal for a forced United States annexation of Greenland, which is a part of the Danish Realm.

+British response

+On 26 April 2026, the British Chambers of Commerce called on the UK government to create its own "trade bazooka" to protect British economic interests in response to tariff threats from US President Donald Trump.
+The lobby group argued that the UK's "inadequate economic security" was putting growth and jobs at risk, and urged ministers to adopt legislation similar to the EU's Anti-Coercion Instrument.